ewheel17/FoodFinder/README.md

 app in such a way that it expects a system to be set up to eventually make server calls.

 ## Potential Enhancements
+* CRITICAL: Go back through and remove as many "any" types as possible, if not all of them.
+This is a common pitfall for devs new to Typescript, but "any" is useful for fast prototyping as long as they don't make it to production.
 * Ability to save and view Favorites.
 * Ability to submit new Restaurants.
 * Implement a backend to serve data, rather than using dummy data.